bagofarms/makey-runner/README.md

 # Makey Runner

 A simple infinite runner starring Makey for Maker Faire Orlando 2022.
 Runs at 64x64 pixels, and is intended to be displayed on an RGB LED Matrix panel.
+It's based on [this Pygame Zero course](https://aposteriori.trinket.io/game-development-with-pygame-zero#/ninja-runner/infinite-runner).

 ## Running (Pun Intended)